plz/E-Series-Graphite-Grafana/README.md

 have a clear picture of the connectivity requirements for the script to be able to work properly:

-1. restapi & port: Based on that configuration pair, you know that you'll need to review any firewalls in the middle between the place were you run collection script and the actual storage appliance.
+* *restapi* & *port*: Based on that configuration pair, you know that you'll need to review any firewalls in the middle between the place were you run collection script and the actual storage appliance.

-2. graphite server & port: This may also vary a lot depending on your graphite setup, but in order to be able to ship metrics, you'll need to be able to access either your graphite instance directly, or a submission relay of sorts.
+* *graphite server* & *port*: This may also vary a lot depending on your graphite setup, but in order to be able to ship metrics, you'll need to be able to access either your graphite instance directly, or a submission relay of sorts.

-Entries in syslog should warn you about failures to connnect to an endpoint:
+Entries in syslog should warn you about failures to connect to an endpoint:

     2018-10-23T17:20:07.840014+02:00 myhostname eseries-metrics-collector[34674]: Request FAILED: 500 Can't connect to eseriesXX1.xxx.example.com:443